That Girl Cooks Healthy

 Instructions

-• Transfer the cake onto a cooling rack to completely cool down.
+• Transfer the cake onto a cooling rack and leave to completely cool down before applying the drizzle.

 Notes